mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 The authors of this paper developed and delivered multiple successful C++ libraries for this domain.
 Libraries developed by them [have more than 90% of all the stars on GitHub in the field of physical units libraries for C++](https://github.com/topics/dimensional-analysis?l=c%2B%2B).
+The [@MP-UNITS] library, which is the base of this proposal, has the most number of stars in this list, making it the most popular project in the C++ industry.

 The authors joined forces and are working together to propose the best quantities and units library we can get with the latest version of the C++ language.
 They spend their private time and efforts